Donald J. Trump

 - He has sought to open nearly all U.S. waters and protected lands to oil and gas drilling, including the Arctic National Wildlife Refuge, though many of his executive orders are still being challenged in federal court.

-- He is seeking to weaken industry-wide automobile fuel-efficiency standards implemented under Obama, including by withdrawing a waiver that lets California and other states apply stricter standards.
+- He has weakened industry-wide automobile fuel-efficiency standards implemented under Obama, including by reducing efficiency-improvement targets from 5 to 1 percent yearly, as well as withdrawing a waiver that lets California and other states apply stricter standards.

 Trump has called for an approach that combines increased domestic surveillance, expanded use of drone strikes in Africa and the Middle East, and tighter limits on immigration and refugee admissions.